getong/getong_code_snippet/git_code/git_operation.md

 $ git commit --amend
 ```
 This will append the `add file` into the last commit info.
+amending(修正) will always change the last commit message and the commit hash value.

 ## git commit with future date